rolfen/backblaze-b2-dedupe/README.md

 Running these on two test files in the `test` folder, assuming that `l.txt` contains the local hashes and `r.txt` the remote hashes:

-This get local dupes of remote files, that is the files we don't want to upload:
+To get the files we don't want to upload, because they already are on the remote:
 ```
 q "select distinct l.* from l.txt l inner join r.txt r on (l.c1 = r.c1)"
 ```

-And here we get the inverse set, that is only the files we want to upload. `Q` does not support `outer join` (yet?), but maybe there is a better way:
+And here we get the inverse set, that is only the files we want to upload (`Q` does not support `outer join` (yet?), but maybe there is a better way?):
 ```
 q "select * from l.txt l where l.c1 not in (select distinct l.c1 from l.txt l inner join r.txt r on (l.c1 = r.c1))"
 ```